trustoverip/tswg-keri-specification/spec/spec.md

 #### Sealing

 Any serialized data may be sealed in a KEL and thereby bound to the associated key state by including the associated seal in a key event.
 Seals shall include a cryptographic digest or digest proof of the serialized data.
-This may be the SAID of the data when that data follows the SAID protocol, i.e., is a SAD{{see CESR specification}}.
+This may be the SAID of the data when that data follows the SAID protocol, i.e., is a SAD [[ref: CESR]].
 This enables later verification of the sealing when given the data.
 Because all events in a KEL are signed by the KEL's controller, a seal, once bound or anchored via inclusion in an event, represents an indirect signature on the sealed data.
 One property of cryptographic strength digests is cryptographic strength collision resistance.
 Such resistance makes it computationally infeasible for any two distinct (non-identical) data items to have the same digest.
 Therefore, a commitment via a nonrepudiable signature on a cryptographic strength digest of a data item is equivalent to a signature on the data item itself.
 Sealing, therefore, provides a type of indirect endorsement.
 The notable advantage of a seal as an indirect endorsement over a direct endorsement signature is that the seal is also bound to the key state of the endorser at the location in the KEL where the seal appears.
 This enables the validity of the endorsement to persist in spite of later changes to the key state.
 This is an essential feature for unbounded term but verifiable issuances.
 This also enables an endorsed issuance using one key state with later revocation of that issuance using a different key state.
 The order of appearance of seals in a KEL provides a verifiable ordering of the associated endorsements of that data, which can be used as a foundation for ordered verifiable transactions.

 One primary use case for sealing in KERI is delegated AIDs.
 The Delegator (AID) approves (endorses) the associated delegation of a delegated event in the Delegatee's KEL by sealing the SAID of that delegated event in the Delegator's KEL.
 Because the Delegator signs the sealing event, the presence of the delegated event's SAID (cryptographic digest) in the Delegator's KEL is equivalent cryptographically to a signed endorsement by the Delegator of the delegated event itself but with the added advantage that the validity of that delegation persists in spite of changes to the key state of the Delegator.
 A validator need only receive an attached reference to the delegating event that includes the seal in order to look up the seal and verify its presence.
 CESR provides codes for attached event seal references as well as codes for event seals.